 Ikono Madrid is an installation art gallery where everything you see is interactive.
 You can dive into a pool of blue balls, get lost in a room of infinite mirrors, dance under confetti and neon and many more things that will delight your smartphone camera.

-On the famous Gran Via in Madrid you will not only see the most luxurious hotels in the capital, but you will stop at each of its spectacular shop windows.
-Whether you feel like indulging yourself or if your thing is low-cost shopping, you will find things for all tastes and budgets.
+In the famous Gran Via in Madrid you will not only see the most luxurious hotels in the capital, but you will stop at each of its spectacular shop windows.
+Whether you feel like indulging yourself or if your thing is low cost shopping, you will find things for all tastes and budgets.

 It is also a good place to buy souvenirs in one of its historic kiosks.
 Discover it from top to bottom and finish the walk in the beautiful Retiro Park.

-17. Enjoy a musical, also in Gran Vía
+17. Enjoy a musical, also on the Gran Vía

-Whether you're a theater fan or not, the musicals on Gran Vía are guaranteed to be a different experience.
+Whether you are a theater fan or not, Gran Via's musicals are guaranteed to be a different experience.
 For several hours you will forget the hustle and bustle of the capital and you will not be able to take your eyes off the incredible costumes, dances and musical numbers of mythical works such as The Lion King.